WELCOME CLASS OF 2034!

 Barbieri does not have a Home District Preference.

-- All other first choice of school requests
+- All other first choices of school requests

-- All other second choice of school requests
+- All other second choices of school requests

 Once you choose a Dual Language Program and your student is assigned a seat, no other choices of schools or preferences such as home district or sibling will apply.